raymondji/commitstack/README.md

 brew install go
 ```

-To install commitstack:
+To install Commitstack:
 ```
 go install github.com/raymondji/commitstack/cmd/git-stack@latest
 ```

 ## Getting started

-The commitstack binary is named `git-stack`.
-Git offers a handy trick allowing binaries named `git-<foo>` to be invoked as git subcommands, so commitstack can be invoked as `git stack`.
+The Commitstack binary is named `git-stack`.
+Git offers a handy trick allowing binaries named `git-<foo>` to be invoked as git subcommands, so Commitstack can be invoked as `git stack`.

-commitstack needs a Gitlab/Github personal access token in order to manage MRs/PRs for you.
+Commitstack needs a Gitlab/Github personal access token in order to manage MRs/PRs for you.
 To set this up:
 ```
 cd ~/your/git/repo
 git stack init
 ```

-To learn how to use commitstack, you can access an interactive tutorial built-in to the CLI:
+To learn how to use Commitstack, you can access an interactive tutorial built-in to the CLI:
 ```
 git stack learn
 ```